-Soil dominant form P bound with Occluded Fe (OP) is more difficult to dissolve (table 4).
-The results [20] show that the OP is not dissolved with the addition of soil amendment so the concentration is still high, while the other P form increases its solubility.
+Soil dominant form P bound with Occluded Fe (OP) is more difficult to dissolve (Table 4).
+The results [20] show that the OP is not dissolved with the addition of soil amendment, so the concentration is still high, while the other P form increases its solubility.
 The fractionation of P in Oxisol of West Java was obtained by the sequence of the greatest as follows: reductan Fe-P> Fe-P> Occluded-P> Ca-P> Al-P> soluble-P [13], therefore release of P on Oxisol is lower than Inceptisol.

 The soil acidity indicated an increase at all treatments until the end of incubation in both Oxisol and Inceptisol (see Figure.
 2).
-Organic acid was generally produced by phosphate-solubilising bacteria and potassium-solubilising bacteria.
+Phosphate-solubilizing bacteria and potassium-solubilizing bacteria generally produced organic acid.
 However, the presence of organic acid did not diminish the pH level of both soil types.
 The carboxyl groups from organic acid developed negative charge as the positively charged H was removed.
-When the pH of a soil was increased, the release of H from carboxyl groups aided in sustaining the increase of pH and at the same time created the CEC (negative charge).
+When the pH of soil increased, the release of H from carboxyl groups aided in sustaining the increase of pH and at the same time created the CEC (negative charge).
 The presence of negative charge on the surface of the clay mineral would attract Ca, Fe or Al cations, consequently increasing phosphate availability.